Truc4/arche/README.md

 ### Copy Semantics

 All parameters are always copied.
 C functions cannot modify caller data directly.
 Out parameters are returned as new values.

-### Copy Semantics

 Every function parameter is **always copied** — there are no side effects on the original data.
 Functions are pure with respect to parameters; side effects are explicit in the code.

 ## Multi-Value Let